nazebzurati/cpp/README.md

 - SOLID: SOLID is an abbreviation for:-
   - **S**ingle responsibility: Which a class should have single responsibility.
   - **O**pen-close principle: A principle where it opens for extension while its close for modification.
-  - **L**iskov principle: A principle where subtype should to be immediately subtitutable for their base type.
+  - **L**iskov principle: A principle where subtype should to be immediately substitutable for their base type.
   - **I**nterface segregation: To prevent creating too large interface.
   - **D**ependency segragation: A principle where high level modules should not depend on low-level modules and abstraction should not depend on details.
 - Singleton: A pattern where an object is required to be instantiated once and only once but accessible application-wide global.
 Other thing about singleton is a singleton is self construct, it cannot be created or copied by reference.